Royal Clock

 The Royal Clock in the Queen Victoria Building, Sydney, Australia.

-The "Royal Clock" is located on the upper level of the southern half of the Queen Victoria Building in Sydney, Australia.
+The "Royal Clock" is located on the upper level of the southern half of the Queen Victoria Building in Sydney, New South Wales, Australia.
 It was designed by Neil Glasser and made by Thwaites & Reed of Hastings in England, and when activated, displays scenes of English royalty.
 The plaque on the side of the clock reads "By appointment to Her Majesty Queen Elizabeth II.
 Turret Clockmakers Thwaites & Reed Ltd Hastings England".

 Performance

 The clock activates on the hour from 9 am until 9 pm.
 Each performance begins with the music of the trumpet voluntary as miniature trumpeters emerge from the tops of each of the clock's four outer turrets.
 The trumpeters withdraw at the end of the voluntary.
 The six scenes are viewed (one at a time) through windows on both sides of the clock that face the railed walkways.
 Each scene briefly illuminates to display a diorama of English royal history, before dimming and rotating to the left in preparation for the next scene.
 Most of the scenes include mechanical animation.
 One of these for example, depicts the execution of King Charles I.